Lady Li

-Lady Li (Note: The name Li Yan is not recorded in history)(李夫人 (Lǐ Fūrén), died between 104 and 101 BC) was a Han dynasty concubine of Emperor Wu.
+Lady Li (Note: The name Li Yan is not recorded in history) (李夫人 (Lǐ Fūrén), died between 104 and 101 BC) was a Han dynasty concubine of Emperor Wu.
 Civil unrest broke out between her family and Wei Zifu's family.
-Moreover, her brother Li Guangli defected to the Xiongnu and became traitors to China.
+Moreover, her brother Li Guangli defected to the Xiongnu and became a traitor to China.
 As a result, Emperor Wu ordered her relatives to be tried and executed, leading to the downfall of her and her family.

 Biography

 As concubine

 She was allegedly the inspiration for The Beauty Song, composed by her brother Li Yannian.

 Lady Li was born in an entertainer family; she was a dancer.
 Her parents and brothers were also entertainers.
 Lady Li's brother Li Yannian was a musician for Princess Pingyang.
 After he performed The Beauty Song (佳人曲 (jiārén qǔ)) for Emperor Wu, the Emperor asked Li Yannian if he knew of such a woman, to which Princess Pingyang responded that the song was about Li's sister.
 The Emperor thus requested to meet with Lady Li, and she became one of his concubines.
 She had one son named Bo (髆).

 However, although composed in the persona of Han Wudi, there is doubt as to the actual authorship of this and similar poems.